How To Integrate Personas Into Your Organization — Part 3 Of 3

-Let personas be your guide.
+Let personas be your guide

-The detailed buyer insights uncovered during your persona development process will be a powerful guide as you plan prospect journeys and develop content for your marketing and sales programs.
+The detailed customer insights uncovered during your persona development process will be a powerful guide as you plan customer journeys and develop content for your marketing and sales programs.
 When it comes to your core communications assets, you’ll need to make some decisions about targeting and priorities.
 For example, which of your personas should the home page of your site speak to?
 (It’s hard to speak effectively to all of them — that’s how you get an incoherent home page.)

 There is, of course, always more to learn.
 As you put content into the market to meet the needs of your audiences, you’ll get invaluable feedback that will not only help you adjust your messaging, but also help you fine-tune your personas.
 Detailed tracking and measurement of all your marketing and sales initiatives is critical for effective ongoing implementation.

-Create a new company culture.
+Create a new company culture

 You aren’t giving a face and a name to a customer segment merely for convenience.
 These memorable archetypes will make it much easier for your organization to absorb and live with the buyer insights you’ve uncovered, and to change how it approaches the customer.